dltj/dltj-blog/_posts/2024-06-21-ils-without-patron-data-folio.md

 Currently, FOLIO performs circulation operations like a typical integrated library system: to check out an item to a patron, a staff member logs into FOLIO with privileges to perform the checkout function.
 That checkout function allows staff members (with the required permissions) to check out any item to any user record.

-In our FILP FOLIO, though, the staff member won't be able to scan a patron's barcode to identify the patron...the patron will need to log in through the IdP single sign-on system so the pairwise-id is transmitted to FOLIO.
+~~In our FILP FOLIO, though, the staff member won't be able to scan a patron's barcode to identify the patron...the patron will need to log in through the IdP single sign-on system so the pairwise-id is transmitted to FOLIO.~~ There is a [correction in the next blog post](https://dltj.org/article/ils-without-patron-data-details/#staff-checkout-correction) about how it is possible to use the existing Check-out app.
 Since it is the patron that is logged into FOLIO at this point, we will need a new API endpoint for a function that checks out an item _only to the logged-in user record_ (rather than any user record).

 FOLIO differs from previous library systems in that patrons are "first class" users.